werowe/mist/README.md

 ./sbt/sbt run
 ```

-Use Vagrantfile to configure port forwarding and other network setup and make Mist available externally.
+Use Vagrantfile to configure port forwarding and other network setup to make Mist available externally.

 ## Cluster mode